unique since 1892

 Google Maps coordinates

 Parking spaces are available at the valley station of the gondola lift.
-For hotel guests, a parking space costs CHF 8 - 12 per day.

 Public transport